RedHenLab/BlendedJointAttention/_posts/2016-05-14-Community-bonding.md

 ---
 layout: post
 title: 	Pristine eyes to see the world
 excerpt: "There is a lot to Open-Source.
-Even more when they deal with"
+Even more when your organisation deals with lots of data.
+The distibuted ..."
 categories: [Community bonding]
 comments: true
 ---